Gigi de Lana

 Mary Gidget Orfano dela Llana (born September 24, 1995), known professionally as Gigi de Lana, is a Filipina singer and actress.
 She rose to fame when she competed on Tawag ng Tanghalan on It's Showtime.
 She is currently under the management of Rise Artists Studio and Star Magic.
 De Lana made her film debut in Four Sisters Before the Wedding (2020) as Love Mae.

 Early life and education

 De Lana was born on September 24, 1995, in Olongapo.
 She and her mother, Imelda moved to Laguna at an early age.
 She studied at Calamba Doctors' College, and at Colegio de San Juan de Letran.

-In May 2024, her mother succumbed to metastatic breast cancer.

 Career

 Pop Star Kids, SOP, and Eat Bulaga

 De Lana joined the reality talent competition Pop Star Kids, finishing as a grand finalist on its 2nd season.
 De Lana would later appear on several shows, including SOP, where she performed regularly as a member of Sugarpop, a group consisting of prominent Popstar Kids contestants until it disbanded in 2009.

-A few years later, she joined Eat Bulaga!'s Ikaw at Echo: Ka-Voice ni Idol, an impression contest for singers.
+A few years later, she joined Eat Bulaga!s Ikaw at Echo: Ka-Voice ni Idol, an impression contest for singers.
 De Lana placed as a grand finalist.
 She impersonated singer and actress Jennifer Hudson.